morko/haxroomie/packages/haxroomie-cli/README.md

 - installs `tmux` to keep haxroomie-cli running when not connected to the server
 - creates a `startup script` that automatically switches to the haxroomie user and starts/resumes haxroomie-cli in a `tmux` session.

-Run the installation script as root or with sudo.
+Run the installation script as root user.
+Using sudo will probably not work.

 ```
 bash <(curl -s https://raw.githubusercontent.com/morko/haxroomie/master/scripts/install-haxroomie-cli-debian.sh)